|

 built by Roger Bourget, Dave Periqitz, Big Dog, American Ironhorse,

+and many others.
 Tony felt he could dramatically

 improve the styling of the bike, so the crew tore apart a new Boss